-Although we often talk about going abroad, taking a holiday or even a city trip, for a long time it just didn’t progress past the talking stage.
-Our last trip was in May 2016 when we went to Vienna, Prague and Berlin.
-That was a great city trip experience, so we decided to book another city trip.
+Although we often talked about going abroad, taking a holiday or even a city trip, for a long time it just didn’t progress past the talking stage.
+Our last trip was to Vienna, Prague, and Berlin.
+That was a great city trip experience, so we decided to book another one.
 To Milan this time!
-Italy has been on my bucket list forever, so I’m very excited to go to the land of pizza, pasta and Italian ice cream.
+I was very excited to go to the land of pizza, pasta and Italian ice cream.

 After we came back from our Big Adventure we specifically chose to work less and spend more time with our little world traveler.
 So it’s taking time to build up our depleted finances again.
 I feel ‘stuck’ in The Netherlands and would love to leave again, but because of family obligations we can’t travel long term at the moment and short-term travel is just so expensive.
 So even though I’ve been looking at plane tickets and hotels almost every day for the past year, it has taken us a long time to decide to even take this short trip.